fbq('trackCustom', 'view_shop_coffee'); var trackEvent = 'shop_coffee'; Dark roasts have ruled the shelves for most of…

 When it comes to roasts, you’ll find three basic levels: light, medium, and dark.
 Some would add a fourth level, medium-dark.
 Each bean may have a particular roast that will bring it to its full potential.
 Some roast levels do best with particular brewing methods.

 As you would expect, light roasts are lighter in color.
 For these, the original flavor of the coffee is prominent.
-You may hear these referred to as a light city, half city.
+You may hear these referred to as a light city, a half city.
 These tend to have a brighter flavor with more acidity.
 They also have more caffeine than darker roasts.

 Medium roast coffee is the most common in the U.S. It balances flavor, aroma, and acidity.
-Roasters may call this city, American, or breakfast.
+Roasters may call this city American or breakfast.
 With medium-dark or full city, oils will start to break the surface of the bean.

 With a dark roast coffee, the bean may shine with surface oils.
 These have a bold flavor and might border on bitter.
 Dark roasts have a lot of names, with the darkest roasts often called French or Italian.
 Many coffees labeled as espresso are dark roasts, but you’ll find medium roasts also used for making espresso.